jianqiucao/EE367L/Lab3/Lab3.md

   - In **client.c**, add code for parsing "**p**" and displaying the content of the packet coming from the server.

-  - In **server.c**, if a command display is received, execute "**cat**" command to the file, which is similar to **stage 2**, and then send to output to the client.
+  - In **server.c**, if a command display is received, execute "**cat**" command to show the content of the file, which is similar to **stage 2**, and then send the output to the client.
 Reading the content of the file out by your written code is also applicable.

 - **Stage 6: The client and server should include the command “download”.**